wecox2020/KDTrees/README.md

    `PRQuadBlackNode` actually uses any geometrical information**; it just stores `KDPoint`s. **We will not answer this question in the writeup**; it is for you to think about.

+ * Because we are only storing integer coordinates, there is a minimum size for a region.
+If you need to split a region of this size, your code should throw a `CentroidAccuracyException`.

 ### Goodies